danmar/cppcheck/man/manual.md

 ## Automatic configuration of preprocessor defines

+Cppcheck automatically test different combinations of preprocessor defines to achieve as high coverage in the analysis as possible.

 Here is a file that has 3 bugs (when x,y,z are assigned).

     #ifdef A